Google Drive Receipt Scanning

 Annual

-Essential terms for Canadian founders navigating GST/HST thresholds, CRA compliance, and sole proprietor tax obligations.
+Essential terms for Canadian sole proprietors and small businesses navigating GST/HST thresholds, CRA compliance, and self-employment tax obligations.

 A business classification for entities with under $30,000 in taxable revenue over four consecutive quarters.
 NorthOS automatically tracks your threshold progress and alerts you before you exceed the CRA limit.

-Learn MoreThe 'Statement of Real Estate Rentals' — used by housing providers to report rental income and expenses.
-Automated support for landlords and real estate investors.
+Learn MoreThe 'Statement of Real Estate Rentals': used by housing providers to report rental income and expenses.
+NorthOS supports T776 for landlords and real estate investors, with per-property ledgers and CCA tracking.

-Learn MoreThe CRA's system for claiming depreciation on business assets over time, such as computers, vehicles, and equipment.
-CCA tracking is planned for a future NorthOS update.
+Learn MoreThe CRA's system for claiming depreciation on business assets over time, such as buildings, equipment, and appliances.
+NorthOS tracks CCA classes and applies the half-year rule so your annual deduction is calculated for you.

 Learn More